danderi/python-modules-tutorial/exercises/02.2-import-custom/README.md

 # 🔄 Using Your Custom Module

-Now that we've created our greetings module, let's use it in another file!
+Now that we've created our greetings module, let's use it in our app.py!

 ## 📝 Instructions